qlik-oss/core-website/docs/services/license-service/README.md

 #### Health Check

-The License Service exposes `/v1/health` on port 9200, for health check.
+The License Service exposes `/v1/health` on port 9200, for health checking.
 Always responds with `200 OK`.

 #### Metrics